MobilityData/gbfs/gbfs.md

 ### gbfs.json

 The `gbfs.json` discovery file SHOULD represent a single system or geographic area in which vehicles are operated.
-The location (URL) of the `gbfs.json` file SHOULD be made available to the public using the specification’s [auto-discovery](#auto-discovery) function.
+The location (URL) of the `gbfs.json` file SHOULD be made available to the public using the specification’s [auto-discovery](#auto-discovery) function.<br />The following fields are all attributes within the main `data` object for this feed.

 Field Name | REQUIRED | Type | Defines
 ---|---|---|---